rsignell-usgs/cgsn-parsers/README.md

 # CGSN Parsers

-Simple python and shell utilities used to harvest and parse data logged by the custom built CGSN data logger systems.
+Simple python modules and shell script utilities used to parse the raw data files logged by the custom built CGSN data logger systems.
 Resulting parsed data is saved in .MAT files for further analysis and plotting by using either [matlab](http://www.mathworks.com) or the [matplotlib](http://matplotlib.org) python library.